OVERVIEW

 - Gender bias should be avoided and gender-inclusive language used whenever possible.

-- Use the most precise definition of who you are talk about as possible, (i.e. use physicians when talking about physicians).
+- Use the most precise definition, as possible, of who you are talking about, (i.e. use physicians when talking about physicians).
 When the group is mixed, define who is all included (i.e. physicians, PAs, NPs, nurses, etc.) The JABFM prefers 'clinician' over the term 'provider'.

 - Footnotes in the body of the manuscript are not accepted.